CREDIT BY EXAM

 You will need to earn an “A” or a “B” on your exam in order to be awarded college-credit for having taken the exam.
 Credit received by way of the Course Challenge is reflected as a letter grade on your academic transcript.
 Please note that that this letter grade will not be calculated into your overall ACC GPA.
 Certain institutions may include this letter grade in their calculations as they evaluate your academic transcript for transfer.
 As a result, the letter grade may positively impact your candidacy as a transfer student in some instances.
 If you plan to transfer to another college or university, you should consult that particular institution for more information about their transcript evaluation policies.

 Challenge Exams are administered from the beginning of the semester until the last two week of a given semester.
 You must take the Challenge Exam before the last two weeks of the semester.
-The window for the spring 2021 semester closed on Friday, April 30th.
-The window will open again during the first week of the first summer session, as early as Tuesday, June 1st, 2021.
-The window for summer Challenge Exam testing will close on Friday, July 23rd, 2021.
+The window for the summer 2021 semester closed on Friday, July 23rd.
+The window will open again during the first week of the fall term.
+The window for fall 2021 Challenge Exam testing will close on Tuesday, November 23rd, 2021.

 Please note that during the Covid-19 pandemic, we are only offering remote appointments since all of our instruction is offered through distance learning at this time.
 Your exam may include a videoconference with the professor, so please check with your assigned professor about requirements for a camera and/or mic.